 Flam, Norway: Aegir Brewery & Pub

 Named after the brewer of the Gods in Norse mythology, the setting and location of the brewery is stunning and interiors straight out of a Game of Thrones episode (Norse dragon style) with the fjords as the backdrop.
 The beers are some of the tastiest I’ve sampled.
-I personally fell in love with the Rallar Amber Ale, flavored with hints of malt and caramel (also vegan friendly fyi).
+I personally fell in love with the Rallar Amber Ale, flavoured with hints of malt and caramel (also vegan-friendly FYI).

-They paired the beers with delicious Moorish and rustic cuisine like pork shanks and Viking burgers with potatoes and blueberry cream, portion sizes fit for a king.
-Aegir was named “Brewpub of the year” for all of Norway three years in a row.
+They paired the beers with delicious Moorish and rustic cuisines like pork shanks and Viking burgers with potatoes and blueberry cream, portion sizes fit for a king.
+Aegir was named “Brewpub of the Year” for all of Norway three years in a row.
 They recently won a gold medal and three silver medals at the Australian International Beer Awards in 2015, the world’s largest beer competition.
-A must visit when in Flam.
+A must-visit when in Flam.